Thai National Parks

 Eat

 There are basic restaurants at both campsites inside the park and headquarters, but none at Pala-u Waterfall.
-The restaurant at Ban Krang may be closed most days during the week-days Mon to Fri, but will be open during the week-ends.
+If there are not enough visitors around, the restaurant at Ban Krang may be closed some days during the week-days Mon to Fri, but will be open during the week-ends.
 It is good to assume both restaurants will be closed during the week-days, if you intend to camp, good to take your own food and cooking set with you.

 Kaeng Krachan on Facebook